15 Years Ago: Great White Concert Fire Kills 100 People

 The owners of the Station nightclub were found guilty of one hundred counts of involuntary manslaughter, and have used varying charitable methods to atone for the disaster.
 Representing the families of the deceased, lawyer John Barylick negotiated a 176 million dollar civil settlement from, as he puts it, "the persons and corporations responsible for the fire."

 Biechele pled guilty to involuntary manslaughter and was sentenced to four years in prison for his role in the tragedy.
 He sent a handwritten letter of apology to each of the families affected by the fire.
 Partially in return for this openness and admission of responsibility, many of those same families publicly supported his early parole, which was granted about halfway through his sentence.

-Sadly enough, it seems the music world has not fully learned from The Station’s brutal example. in January 2013, a eerily similar disaster played out in a Brazil nightclub, resulting in the loss of over 230 lives.
+Sadly enough, it seems the music world has not fully learned from the Station's brutal example. in January 2013, a eerily similar disaster played out in a Brazil nightclub, resulting in the loss of more than 230 lives.